Registration is open! Start an application here.

 July 26-30, 2023

-Planet Earth is our home- like any home, it is loaded with complexity, wonder and charm!
-Spend a week familiarizing yourself with all the amazing components of the Earth system- from the vastness of geologic time, to the amazing creatures that have roamed our planet’s surface throughout its history, to the interactions of Earth’s atmosphere and oceans, and the many ways in which humans have impacted our natural environment.
-Through a combination of hands-on activities, visits to local sites of natural wonder, and creative projects, participants will develop a lifelong appreciation for the Earth system and our place within it!
-This camp is taught by geology professor Dr. Ryan Sincavage.
+Planet Earth is our home, and like any home, it is loaded with complexity, wonder and charm!
+Spend a week familiarizing yourself with all the amazing components of the Earth system – from the vastness of geologic time, to the amazing creatures that have roamed our planet’s surface throughout its history, to the interactions of Earth’s atmosphere and oceans, and the many ways in which humans have impacted our natural environment.
+Through a combination of hands-on activities, visits to local sites of natural wonder, and creative projects, participants will develop a lifelong appreciation of the Earth system and our place within it.
+This camp is taught by Dr. Ryan Sincavage, Assistant Professor of Geology at Radford University.

 July 17-21, 2023

 Travel to Japan without leaving WV!
 Language immersion camp with emphasis on Japanese comics, animation, and coding.
-Campers will be creating comic panels and learning coding using Scratch that can animate those panels!
-Our lead educator for this week is Jade Billheimer!
+Campers will be creating comic panels and animating their panels by coding with Scratch.
+Our lead educator will be Jade Billhiemer!

 July 31-August 4, 2023